 Ecclesiastes 8:1 (MSG)

-Take some time to think over each point; read the bible verses and pray for your own inner and outer beauty.
+Take some time to think over each point; personalise it to yourself and read the bible verses, then pray for your own inner and outer beauty.
 Do you have any appearance tips to share?